akh1lesh-panchagade/the-business-analyst/README.md

 # the-business-analyst
 BRD DOCUMENT
 This in the business requirement document that was created by me as an assignment purpose.
-File name: online portal brd.doc
+File name: online portal BRD.doc